wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-bandwidth-templates.md

 This feature is available only for StorSimple physical devices and not for virtual devices.
 All the bandwidth templates for your service are displayed in a tabular format, and contain the following information:

-- **Name** – A unique name assigned to the bandwidth template when it was created.
+- **Name** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> A unique name assigned to the bandwidth template when it was created.

-- **Schedule** – The number of schedules contained in a given bandwidth template.
+- **Schedule** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The number of schedules contained in a given bandwidth template.

-- **Used by** – The number of volumes using the bandwidth templates.
+- **Used by** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The number of volumes using the bandwidth templates.

 You use the StorSimple Manager service **Configure** page in the Management Portal to manage bandwidth templates.
 The most common tasks related to bandwidth templates that can be performed on this page are: